kyma-project/telemetry-manager/docs/user/04-metrics.md

 ### Throughput

 The default metric gateway setup has a maximum throughput of 34K metric data points/sec.
-If more data is send to the gateway, it will be refused.
-Manual scaling can be used to increase the maximum troughput.
+If more data is sent to the gateway, it is refused.
+Manual scaling can be used to increase the maximum throughput.

 The metric agent setup has a maximum throughput of 14K metric data points/sec per instance.
-If more data must be ingested, it can be refused.
-If a metric data endpoint emits more than 50.000 metric data points per scrape loop, all the data is refused by the agent.
+If more data must be ingested, it is refused.
+If a metric data endpoint emits more than 50.000 metric data points per scrape loop, the metric agent refuses all the data.

-> **NOTE:** By default, metric gateway is delivered with two instances to ensure load balancing works properly with gRPC.
-The metric source should be part of the Istio service mesh and metric source should be configured with the annotation `"traffic.sidecar.istio.io/includeOutboundPorts": "4317"`

 ### Load Balancing with Istio

-The metric gateway runs with multiple instances in order to assure availability.
-With manual scaling, the amount of instances can be increased to increase the maximum throughput.
-As OTLP is based on GRPC and HTTP/2, by design the connections to the gateway are long-living connections.
-In order to leverage scaling of the gateway fully, the clients/application need to balance the connections across the available instances, which will automatically achieved by using an Istio sidecar.
-If not using an Istio sidecar with your application, the data will be send to one instance of the gateway always.
+To assure availability, the metric gateway runs with multiple instances.
+If you want to increase the maximum throughput, use manual scaling and enter a higher number of instances.
+By design, the connections to the gateway are long-living connections (because OTLP is based on gRPC and HTTP/2).
+For optimal scaling of the gateway, the clients or applications must balance the connections across the available instances, which is automatically achieved if you use an Istio sidecar.
+If your application has no Istio sidecar, the data is always sent to one instance of the gateway.

 ### Unavailability of output